achoimet/AperoTech_JenkinsPipeline/README.md

 # AperoTech_JenkinsPipeline
 AperoTech_JenkinsPipeline

-The sample jenkinsfile with more commits, to demonstrate the milestone
+The sample jenkinsfile with more commits, to demonstrate the milestone, and see more of the life of the pipeline.